 In most cases, I feel like Minnesota State Parks try to keep the sign visible.
 But after my first two attempts at getting a password on different trails, like Gooseberry Falls, I’ve been a little more concerned I might miss it somewhere.

 Park at the Trail Center and take the first sign on the right to be on the official trail.
 If you miss it, don’t worry.
 You won’t be able to get too far off course.
 The paved trail near the trail center is where all the beginning rock climbers are and those checking out the potholes.

 The trail goes along the highway for a short while.
 You won’t notice it too much because you’ll be spending most of your time enjoying the river views.

-The Interstate Park Hiking Club trial is the most direct route from the Trail Center and the Campground.
-As you can image, there are a few campers taking advantage of this route.
+The Interstate Park Hiking Club trail is the most direct route from the Trail Center and the Campground.
+As you can imagine, there are a few campers taking advantage of this route.
 The trail doesn’t loop so you’ll have to go back the way you came.
 If you are opposed to this, take some other trails on the other side of the highway.

 I would not recommend attempting this trail during winter.
 Any amount of ice on the rocks and it’s a recipe for disaster.

 Interstate State Park is one of the more popular campgrounds to get a reservation at.
 It ranks right up there with campsites along the North Shore!
 There is 37 drive in sites, 22 electric sites with an RV length limit of 45.
 They have all the amenities you’d come to expect like showers, Flush Toiles, and a dump station.